bazelbuild/bazel/site/docs/build-event-protocol.md

 ### Consume in binary format

-To consume the Build Event Protocol in a binary format:
+To consume the BEP in a binary format:

 1. Have Bazel serialize the protocol buffer messages to a file by specifying the option `--build_event_binary_file=/path/to/file`.
 The file will contain